Skip to content

 The first time I spent the anniversary of my mother’s death doing something different, I was in Bolivia.

-Before, it was always some variation of the same.
+Before that day, it was always some variation of the same.
 I’d wake up sad without knowing why, then I’d remember the date and feel worse.
 I’d go to work and try to hide the sad.
 Come home and wallow in it.
 Or try to take my mind off it with a movie, a video game, a book.
 Anything to escape.

 Escape.

-That was it, in the end.
+That was it, in the end: escape.
 I had always dreamed of travelling.
 When I was a kid it was Hogwarts, Middle Earth.
 As I got older I dreamed of more reachable places; Peru, Thailand, India.
 My ex and I worked jobs we hated and lived in a flat that was too small and too expensive, and always we talked of travel, of running away.
 Eventually, we started saving, started planning.
 We made it happen.

 I left Sam in bed and went out for a walk.
 Me, on my own, in La Paz.
 If you knew me back then you’d never have believed it, but travel was already starting to change me.
 I was getting braver.
 More sure of myself.

-Later, we did a walking tour that ended at the top of a high rise building, where the guide offered us the chance to rappel down it with local company Urban Rush.
+Later, we did a walking tour that ended at the top of a high-rise building, where the guide offered us the chance to rappel down it with local company Urban Rush.
 No one said yes.
 Until, in a sudden rush of reckless daring, I did.

 At the time, of course, I didn’t reflect on any of it too deeply.
 But now, when I look back, that moment is like waking from a dream.
 Before my mum died, I used to be the same shy, awkward girl that I mostly am now.
 But I was also this dorky little adventurer, this girl who climbed onto the roof from my bedroom window when no one was home, who went on school camping trips and did things like climbing and abseiling.
 I’d always had this slither of bravery in me, but it was far off and forgotten, buried under years of existing only in grief.